The-Marcy-Lab-School/swe-8-3-mvc-rest-api/README.md

 ## Overview

 The homework this week will be a little bit different!
-Rather tha building something from scratch, you will be "remixing" code found in the `1-fellow-tracker-final/` directory of the repo below to build your own app!
+Rather than building something from scratch, you will be "remixing" code found in the `1-fellow-tracker-final/` directory of the repo below to build your own app!

 https://github.com/The-Marcy-Lab-School/8-1-0-express-rest-api-model